-SECRETARY, SERGEANT AT ARMS EMPLOYEES
+SECRETARY, SERGEANT AT ARMS, EMPLOYEES

 Rule 4.
 The senate shall elect a secretary, and a sergeant at arms, who shall perform the usual duties pertaining to their offices, and they shall hold office during the regular session and until their successor has been elected.
 The secretary shall appoint, subject to the approval of the senate, all other senate employees; and the hours of duty and assignments of all senate employees shall be under his directions and instructions, and they may be dismissed by him at his discretion.
 The secretary of the senate, prior to the convening of the next session, shall prepare his office to receive bills which the members and memberselect may desire to prefile commencing with the first Monday in December preceding any session year; or twenty days prior to any extraordinary session of the legislature.
-He shall have printed copies prepared and distributed to the members and members-elect and such other individuals and organizations requesting them: Provided, however, That no bill, memorial or resolution shall be filed by title and/or preamble only.
-(See also Rule 58.)
+He shall have printed copies prepared and distributed to the members and members-elect.